BenjaminCrozier/farkle-ga/notes.md

 The number of genes activated in a given game is less than the number of genes exchanged each epoch.
 I suspect evolution is stalled because the player's fitness per game is described with a minority of a players genes, while a greater majority of genes are exchanged each generation.
 No generation can make meaningful progress (in the evolution of their genes) because the bulk of their genes go untested for multiple generations.

-too many genes are dormant for too many generations and are traded away before they can be expressed to impact the players fitness. each player has the capacity to carry too many bad dormant genes for too long before their expression hurts the player. in the interum they've tainted the genepool, there is too much opportunity for good genes to be lost in a shuffle of mediocre players surviving by chance. perhaps a more sever reaction to poor gene expression; removing the player from the pool, will ensure poor genes are no longer intermixing.
+too many genes are dormant for too many generations and are traded away before they can be expressed to impact the players fitness. each player has the capacity to carry too many bad dormant genes for too long before their expression hurts the player. in the interim they've tainted the gene pool, there is too much opportunity for good genes to be lost in a shuffle of mediocre players surviving by chance. perhaps a more sever reaction to poor gene expression; removing the player from the pool, will ensure poor genes are no longer intermixing.

 punishing the fitness scores of players does not seem to be effective in removing bad genes from the pool.
 I will try a more toxic approach that removes players completely for bad expression.
 Will also device a test for my theory about dormant gene.